 Planet of the Apes

-When it comes to cross-media entertainment franchises, not a whole lot share the precious oxygen up there in the sphere occupied by “Planet of the Apes.”.
+When it comes to cross-media entertainment franchises, not a whole lot share the precious oxygen up there in the sphere occupied by “Planet of the Apes.”
 What started as a serious piece literary entertainment has since become a movie franchise twice rebooted, a TV cartoon, comic books and an illustrated novel.
-Needless to say, “Planet of the Apes”.
-Was also a live action TV series.
+Needless to say, “Planet of the Apes” was also a live action TV series.
 Briefly.
 All too briefly.

 When MST3K moved from Comedy Central to the Sci-Fi Channel, the very first episode brought the inhabitants of the Satellite of Love back from being formless entities of pure consciousness and into a human form back aboard a Satellite of Love orbiting high over a futuristic earth where apes had evolved from men.
 That episode also introduced a brand new character named Professor Bobo.
-An ape representing an advancement over the chimps we know and love.
-Not by terribly much.
+An ape representing an advancement over the chimps we know and love, but not by terribly much.
 For the next three years Professor Bob suffered abuse at the hands of mad scientist wannabe Pearl Forrester and fought for position with Brain Guy.